Visit the Blue Mountains By Train: 2 Easy Itineraries

 Sunset at the Three Sisters

-Itinerary Two – The HOHO bus and lots of bushwalking
+Itinerary 2- The HOHO bus and lots of bushwalking

-This itinerary is similar to the one above but focuses on longer walks and less time in the villages of Katoomba and Leura and does not include Scenic World.
-I suggest you pack some water and something to eat so that you can focus your time on exploring the trails.
+This itinerary focuses on longer walks and less time in Katoomba and Leura, and excludes Scenic World.
+Pack water and snacks for exploring the trails.

 Small waterfall in the Blue Mountains